nikhilpaladugu/nikhilpaladugu.github.io/about.md

 ---
 layout: page
-title: about me
+title: me
 permalink: /about/
 tags: about
 ---

-hi, my name is nikhil paladugu. i am 21 years old and currently located in dallas, texas.
+hi, my name is nikhil paladugu. i am 21 year old and currently located in dallas, texas. i am an engineering student and self-taught visual artist.